Summer Research Program student Alexandria Swanson discusses why Tuberculosis is such a fascinating yet complex bacterium to study.

 Read a perspective from a Summer Research Program student about one intervention working in Sub-Saharan Africa to reduce young girls’ risk-taking behaviors.

-Learn a bit of history on how PRIDE month has become a time to celebrate LGTBQ+ communities & health equality.
+Learn a bit of history on how PRIDE month has become a time to celebrate LGBTQ+ communities & health equality.

-Director of the Center for D&I recommends a book on how discourse
+Director of the Center for D&I recommends the book “The Epistemology of Resistance.”

 Learn about the statistics and preventative measures surrounding suicide among older adults.